 Ultimately, controlling plant growth boils down to picking the right genetics, regulating your environment, and training your plants.
 By following these steps, not only will you reduce stretching, but you’ll also maximize the yield and quality of your buds.

 What are your top tips for controlling stretching?
 Please share your advice in the comment section below.
-While you’re here, don’t forget to shop our collection of regular, feminized, and autoflower marijuana seeds.
+While you’re here, don’t forget to shop our collection of regular, feminized, and autoflower cannabis seeds.